Major in German

 - must study a minimum of one semester at a German-speaking university (or gain the equivalent experience);

-- complete 6 credit hours of beyond the basic course requirements; 3 of these credit hours are required to be taken in the form of a graduate course above GER 7000, 3 of these credit hours are required to be taken in the form of a course taught in German above GER 4550;
+- complete 3 credit hours of beyond the basic course requirements in the form of a course taught in German above GER 4550;

 - maintain at least a 3.30 cumulative GPA in courses that count toward the German major and a 3.30 cumulative GPA;

-- write an honors thesis and pass an oral examination during their final semester.
+- Complete 3 credit hours of 4999.
+Write an honors thesis and pass an oral examination during their final semester.